devploit/nomore403/README.md

 Flags:
   -b, --bypassIp string    Try bypass tests with a specific IP address (or hostname). i.e.: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
-  -H, --header strings     Add a custom header to the requests (can be specified multiple times) -h, --help               help for dontgo403
+  -d, --delay              Set a delay (in ms) between each request -H, --header strings     Add a custom header to the requests (can be specified multiple times) -h, --help               help for dontgo403
   -p, --proxy string       Proxy URL.
 For example: http://127.0.0.1:8080